 Meet the Hosts

-In her spare time, Aliz loves to travel, play the piano, watch hockey, eat Greek food, and spend time with her family.
+In her spare time, she loves traveling, playing the piano, watching hockey, eating Greek food and spending a lot of time with her big fat Greek family.

 In addition to hosting WGBY’s nightly Connecting Point, he is the producer and host of “The State We’re In,” a weekly, half-hour segment that airs each Friday and focuses on local, state and national politics and government.